 About 2.6% of workers in the U.S. have bipolar disorders.
 Bipolar disorders are often misdiagnosed as depression since this will be the major mood change until a manic or hypomanic episode occurs.

 People who have any type of bipolar disorder may need to have a regular, predictable schedule, so shift work, self-employment or contract work, or work involving frequent travel may not be ideal.
 Low-stress jobs with reduced stimuli also can work well for those with bipolar disorders.

-This is a chronic and serious mental health disorder that affects how people think, feel, and behave due to changes in how they experience and understand reality.
-This condition is not as common as other mental health conditions, but the symptoms have a major impact on people’s ability to function, from holding down a job to having interpersonal relationships.
+This chronic and serious mental health disorder affects how people think, feel, and behave due to changes in how they experience and understand reality.
+This condition is not as common as other mental health conditions.
+Still, the symptoms greatly impact people’s ability to function, from holding down a job to having interpersonal relationships.

 Symptoms of schizophrenia typically present themselves in people aged between 16 and 30, but occasionally, people have been known to develop this condition much earlier or later.
 Symptoms fall into three categories:

 - “Positive” symptoms (behaviors not seen in healthy people), like hallucinations, delusions, agitated body movements, and unusual or dysfunctional thinking patterns.

 - “Negative” symptoms (disruptions to normal emotions and behaviors), like reduced pleasure in daily life, trouble beginning or sustaining activities, reduced speaking, and the “flat affect,” which is less facial expression response or tone of voice while speaking.